Skip to main content

 • @living-atlas/check: local scaffold verification CLI.

-• @living-atlas/cloudflare-worker: Cloudflare Worker routes and Durable Object first-claim bootstrap lock skeleton, plus token-gated sync batch persistence/status, envelope pull through R2/D1 bindings, remote MCP sync skeleton, and redacted structured request observability.
+• @living-atlas/cloudflare-worker: Cloudflare Worker routes and Durable Object first-claim bootstrap lock skeleton, plus token-gated sync batch persistence/status, envelope pull through R2/D1 bindings, remote MCP remote-readable graph CRUD/search/traversal/timeline/edge tools, and redacted structured request observability.

 • @living-atlas/local-control-store: encrypted local authority/control-plane state store, local profile path helpers, and fixture generation tooling.

-• @living-atlas/local-graph-store: durable redacted snapshot/journal graph replica for local CRUD and sync replay.
+• @living-atlas/local-graph-store: durable snapshot/journal graph replica for local CRUD and sync replay, with redacted or local-keyring-encrypted persistence by policy.

-• @living-atlas/local-mcp: local trusted-ingress MCP skeleton with bearer token capability checks, sealed control-store loading, fixture graph status/list/read plus synthetic CRUD tools backed by in-memory fixtures or the durable local graph store, and redacted audit events.
+• @living-atlas/local-mcp: local trusted-ingress MCP skeleton with bearer token capability checks, sealed control-store loading, fixture graph status/list/read plus synthetic CRUD tools backed by in-memory fixtures or the durable local graph store, redacted audit events, and optional durable mutation outbox files for bidirectional sync daemon pickup.

-• @living-atlas/sync-agent: local sync-agent skeleton that builds ciphertext-only batches from the local graph, tracks an in-memory synthetic outbox/daemon plan, submits to the Worker sync route, fetches remote summaries/envelopes, and applies pulled envelopes into the local graph store with version-conflict reporting.
+• @living-atlas/sync-agent: local sync-agent that builds ciphertext batches, drains durable local MCP outbox files through a bidirectional push handshake, submits to the Worker sync route, fetches remote summaries/envelopes, and applies pulled envelopes into the local graph store with version-conflict reporting and bounded conflict samples.

 • @living-atlas/activity-replay: hash-only replay inspection and reporting over durable audit, live activity, and operational observability events.